(770) 864-9179

 How to Know when to Upgrade Your Router

 Not too long ago, many households could easily get by with just a basic single-band router to allow several devices to connect to the home network.
-But, things have changed, and right now, it is no longer easy if not completely impossible to find a home without multiple smartphones, tablets, laptops, and gaming consoles, all of which vie for online access.
-If you constantly lose your wireless signal, experience choppy videos when you stream Netflix, or you need to wait for several minutes before the web pages load, there is a good chance that your router no longer keeps up with all your networking demands.
-This is a sure sign that a router upgrade is a necessity, and not a mere luxury.
+But things have changed, and right now, it is no longer easy, if not completely impossible, to find a home without multiple smartphones, tablets, laptops, and gaming consoles, all of which vie for online access.
+If you constantly lose your wireless signal, experience choppy videos when you stream Netflix or need to wait for several minutes before the web pages load, there is a good chance that your router no longer keeps up with all your networking demands.
+This is a sure sign that you need to upgrade your router.
+This upgrade is a necessity and not a mere luxury.
+But, if you are like most people, you probably feel a bit hesitant to shell out some of your extra cash on a brand-new piece of technology.
+You try to convince yourself that everything works just fine, even if others tell you otherwise.
+However, the time will come when you can no longer ignore the signs that you need to upgrade your router.
+According to experts, a wireless network’s average life expectancy is around 3 to 5 years.
+Several telltale signs will tell you that the time has finally come to kiss your good old dusty router goodbye.

 Get a free quote for your IT assets & equipment!